hanchiang/my-website-hashnode/cl3zbfhwc00s55rnvdzbn78vw.md

 -   System-wide design considerations such as API versioning
 -   Design of stateful and stateless logic in API services
 -   Importance of idempotent operations in distributed systems, where failures and retries are expected
--   Importance of identifying race condition in concurrent operations that manipulate the same data set
+-   Importance of identifying race conditions in concurrent operations that manipulate the same data set
 -   Writing and maintaining a reusable library with common functions
 -   Good software engineer practices such as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [SOLID](https://en.wikipedia.org/wiki/SOLID), [TDD](https://en.wikipedia.org/wiki/Test-driven_development).